jnalanko/SubsetWT-Experiments/README.md

 This will save the index to index.sbwt.
 This should not take more than a few hours for any of the datasets in the paper.

-To run the microbenchmark of the paper on this index, run the experiments with `./microbenchmark index.sbwt`.
-To run the k-mer search benchmark, run `./kmer_search_benchmark index.sbwt queries.fna`, where queries.fna is the file containing the queries.
+To run the microbenchmark of the paper on this index, run `./microbenchmark index.sbwt`.
+To run the k-mer search benchmark, run `./kmer_search index.sbwt queries.fna`, where queries.fna is the file containing the queries.
+In case of the metagenomic read set, we queried a file containing the first 25,000 reads in the dataset, and in case of the E. coli genomes, we queried the genome `coli3682_dataset/GCA_000005845.2_ASM584v2.fna`.